What is Helium-Infused Beer and Is It For Sale?

 Unfortunately for the amusement of us all, helium beer is nothing but a hoax, and even worse, it’s impossible for it ever to become a reality.
 If you’re not too depressed to keep reading, the science behind the hoax is rather interesting, and so is the history of the prank.

 Don’t believe us?
-Keep reading for a crash course into beer chemistry.
+Keep reading for a crash course into beer chemistry and the fermentation process.

 That means as soon as you try to aerate the beer, all the helium will rise straight out the top.
 The helium would leave the beer long before you ever got a chance to drink it.
 If you think you can add liquid helium to your beer and mix it that way, think again.